A Theory of Statistical Inference for Ensuring the Robustness of Scientific Results: Tethered Hacking Intervals for Linear Regression

 In classical hypothesis testing, one would choose the significance level $\alpha$ and say that if the data were drawn repeatedly from the true model, the probability that an estimated value of $\beta_0$ would be within the confidence interval with probability at least $1-\alpha$.
 We propose \emph{in-sample} alternatives based on the meaning of $\theta$.
 Here are some natural choices: \begin{itemize} \item \textit{Choose $\theta$ as a percentage of the $\SSE$}: Assume the user would not allow a model that would achieve more than $10\%$ higher error than the $\SSE$.
 Then we set $\theta=1.1\cdot\SSE$.
 Generally if we do not tolerate more than $r\%$ error higher than the $\SSE$, we would choose $\theta=(1+r) \SSE$.

 To use this, we would ask questions like: ``If we were to tolerate any type of change to the data or model that would incur an additional error of $10\%$, what are the largest and smallest treatment effect one could estimate?''
-If the answer is that the treatment effect estimate is robust to 10\% error due to user hacking, then the estimate is reliable.
+If the answer is that the treatment effect estimate is robust to 10\% error due to user hacking, then the estimate is reliable inside the hacking interval.

 \item \textit{Choose $\theta$ as the minimum loss suffered to allow the treatment effect coefficient to be 0}.
 Let us say without loss of generality that the estimated treatment effect coefficient is negative.
 Then the upper confidence interval is (using Theorem \ref{TheoremGaryConfInterval}):